apache/apisix/README.md

 - Mail list: Mail to dev-subscribe@apisix.apache.org, follow the reply to subscribe the mail list.
 - ![Twitter Follow](https://img.shields.io/twitter/follow/ApacheAPISIX?style=social)

-APISIX is a cloud-native microservices API gateway, delivering the ultimate performance, security, open source and scalable platform for all your APIs and microservices.
+## What's Apache APISIX?

-APISIX is based on Nginx and etcd.
-Compared with traditional API gateways, APISIX has dynamic routing and plug-in hot loading, which is especially suitable for API management under micro-service system.
+Apache APISIX is a dynamic, real-time, high-performance API gateway, based on the Nginx library and etcd.

-## Why APISIX?
+APISIX provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.

-If you are building a website, mobile device or IoT (Internet of Things) application, you may need to use an API gateway to handle interface traffic.
+You can use Apache APISIX to handle traditional north-south traffic, as well as east-west traffic between services.

-APISIX is a cloud-based microservices API gateway that handles traditional north-south traffic and handles east-west traffic between services, and can also be used as a k8s ingress controller.
+It can also be used as a k8s ingress controller.

-APISIX provides dynamic load balancing, authentication, rate limiting, other plugins through plugin mechanisms, and supports plugins you develop yourself.
+The technical architecture of Apache APISIX:

 ![](doc/images/apisix.png)